Fohdeesha/quanta-brocade/documentation/index.md

 However if it matches neither, something has failed.
 We have yet to see this, but just in case you do -  be sure you're running the exact commands here, and do the guide again from ```tftpboot 0x100000 brocadeboot.bin``` and onwards until you get the bootloader where it should be.
 If you follow the commands, it should work.

 **Do not reboot or pull power until this is resolved.** If there is not a valid bootloader in that location, it will not boot itself.
-As a last resort you can try flashing the quanta bootloader back by substituting the uboot.bin in the recovery folder in all the commands mentioning brocadeboot.bin - just use uboot.bin instead.
+As a last resort you can try flashing the quanta bootloader back by substituting the uboot.bin in the ```Fastpath Revert``` folder in all the commands mentioning brocadeboot.bin - just use uboot.bin instead.
 If successful, the output of  ```md 0xfff80000 20``` should match the example at the beginning of this guide, then you can reboot.

 ##Booting Brocade
 You now have the Brocade bootloader in the proper section of the PowerPC flash.
 Now we just need to reboot!